|Constitution of the Oxford University German Society (2017)|

-- The quorum for a Committee meeting shall be four members present in person including in person or proxy one President and one Vice President.
+- The quorum for a Committee meeting shall be four members present in person.
 When any financial business is to be transacted, there must be present either the Treasurer or a member of the Committee deputed by the Treasurer to represent his or her views to the meeting.
-If the Treasurer is not present and failed to depute another member of the Committee before the meeting, the Committee may nominate a member present at the meeting as a proxy for the Treasurer.

-- The Committee shall be made up of two Presidents, the Secretary, the Treasurer (together, the “Office Holders”; and their offices are referred to as “the Offices”), the Senior Member and up to ten other persons.
-The Office Holders and one further member of the Committee who is not the Senior Member will act as Vice Presidents of the Club.
-The Presidents and the Vice Presidents shall each be either a member of the Club whose eligibility stems from paragraph 4 above or paragraphs 6(a) to (d) above, or (with the approval of the Proctors) a member of Congregation.
+- The Committee shall be made up of the President, the Secretary, the Treasurer (together, the “Office Holders”; and their offices are referred to as “the Offices”), the Senior Member and four other persons.
+The President, the Secretary and the Treasurer shall each be either a member of the Club whose eligibility stems from paragraph 4 above or paragraphs 6(a) to (d) above, or (with the approval of the Proctors) a member of Congregation.
 If his or her eligibility stems from paragraphs 6(a) to (d) above, on election to office he or she must sign an undertaking to abide by the University Student Handbook, and to accept the authority of the Proctors on Club matters.

-- The Presidents shall have the right to preside at all meetings of the members of the Club and at all meetings of the Committee.
-Should the Presidents be absent, or decline to take the chair, the Committee shall elect another member of the Committee to chair the meeting.
+- The President shall have the right to preside at all meetings of the members of the Club and at all meetings of the Committee.
+Should the President be absent, or decline to take the chair, the Committee shall elect another member of the Committee to chair the meeting.

 - Minutes of all meetings, including Committee meetings, shall be kept and formally adopted.
 Copies of the minutes shall be made available to members and, upon request, to the Proctors.